Codingwiz81/Codingwiz81/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning Software Engineering including Python in order to start a career in tehcnology.

 <!--
 **Codingwiz81/Codingwiz81** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.